msuhanov/regf/Windows registry file format specification.md

 3. The following seed is used for calculating the *Hash-1* and *Hash-2* (hexadecimal bytes): 82 EF 4D 88 7A 4E 55 C5.
 4. A transaction log file may contain multiple log entries written together (the base block in a transaction log file is updated only when writing the first log entry), as well as old (already applied) log entries.
 5. If a primary file is dirty and has a valid *Checksum* (in the base block), only subsequent log entries are applied.
 A subsequent log entry is a log entry with a sequence number equal to or greater than a *primary sequence number* of the base block in a transaction log file.
-6. If a primary file is dirty and has a wrong *Checksum*, its base block is recovered from a transaction log file.
+6. If a primary file is dirty and has a wrong *Checksum* (in the base block), its base block is recovered from a transaction log file.
 Then subsequent log entries are applied.
 7. If a log entry with a sequence number *N* is *not* followed by a log entry with a sequence number *N + 1*, recovery stops after applying a log entry with a sequence number *N*.
-If the first log entry doesn't contain an expected sequence number (equal to a *primary sequence number* of the base block in a transaction log file), recovery stops.
+If the first log entry doesn't contain an expected sequence number (equal to a *primary sequence number* of the base block in a transaction log file, not less than a *secondary sequence number* of the valid base block in a primary file), recovery stops.
 8. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it isn't multiple of 4096 bytes), recovery stops, only previous log entries (preceding a bogus one) are applied.
 9. A primary file is grown according to the *Hive bins data size* field of a log entry being applied.
 10. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on an invalid hive bin, an invalid hive bin is replaced with a dummy hive bin instead).